Easy Homemade Marshmallows with Marshmallow Root: A Step-by-Step Guide

 Step 4.

 Remove the pan from the heat and slowly whisk in the gelatin mixture.
 Continue whisking until the gelatin has completely dissolved.
-Pour the marshmallow mixture down the side of the mixer bowl and mix on high speed for 5 or so minutes, or until the marshmallows are light and fluffy.
-The marshmallow root makes these come together quicker.
+Pour the marshmallow mixture down the side of the mixer bowl and mix on high speed for 5 or so minutes or until the marshmallows are light and fluffy.
+The marshmallow root makes these come together quickly.
 Make sure that the marshmallows are sort whipped like a runny whipping cream as these may harden up fast.
-If marshmallows get hard they will not be spreadable but still edible.
+If marshmallows get hard, they will not be spreadable but still edible.

 Step 6.